 When it comes to business email, everyone wants to know which of the world’s leading email providers is better: Gmail or Outlook?
 Which is best for you will depend on your unique needs.
 While each provider enables you to connect your own domain, have admin control over email accounts, and offer productivity suites, where they differ is their interfaces, commitment-lengths, and storage limits.

-- Gmail: Best for businesses that want a commitment-free email host with unlimited storage and collaborative tools.
+- Gmail: Best for businesses that want a commitment-free email host with top-notch productivity and collaborative tools.

 - Outlook: Best for businesses that want a more familiar email interface with classic email tools with an annual commitment.

-Tip: If you’re just starting out, get all the information you need to know about business email.
+Tip: If you’re just starting out, get all the information you need about business email, including how to get business email for free.

 Gmail vs Outlook Pricing